bm16ton/linux-4.14_16ton/README.md

 Forked from https://github.com/jwrdegoede/linux-sunxi/tree/v4.14-footrail

+ISSUES: At first non of the 5ghz band was available in Master (AP) mode on the brcmfmac (especially on GPD Win
+	the only brcmfmac device i own) When I first applied my patches and the restrictions where removed from the channel list, I tried an AP on 36 and it worked.
+I foolishly assumed I was done.
+I now realized even tho hostapd starts and runs without errors on channels above 36 a stupidly quick test today showed those channels are not in fact working.
+I will investigate this further.
+I quickly tried channels above 140.
+Which should be outside the fake X2 regulatory domains restricitons and it still didnt "seem" to work.

 ISSUES: Currently the Krack patches i applied to 2.3 keep the middle band from correctly working in AP mode and
 	all kinds on notworking in Managed mode.
 Currently working on applying my patches to 2.4
+UPDATE: Theres the 2.4 source and my patches in tools/16ton now.
+Only did a quick test channel 36 worked fine
+	on GPD Win ill test it against my atheros patches later.

 NEW:
 	Removed NO-IR from middle band